 For me, I had the lack of bonding with my mother as my foundation in life.
 Then, I got married as a teen and had 4 children back to back with an abusive man.
 I didn’t take good care of myself through those hard times in my life (thank you, depression), and so of course, I gained a ton of baby weight and didn’t lose it.
 I didn’t have any friends, I didn’t have any family there for me, and I was living through an abusive marriage with no idea that I deserved any better.
 I did not love me.
 In fact, I didn’t just not love myself, I downright hated myself.

-Now, we can fast forward several years where I have been away from that man for a long, have lost some of that weight, have made many achievements and advancements in life, and had much personal growth.
+Now, we can fast forward several years where I have been away from that man for a long time, have lost some of that weight, have made many achievements and advancements in life, and had much personal growth.
 I’ve struggled still with self-love though.
 I’ve struggled feeling worthy, and as I’ve recently had a falling out with my family and have endured some other tough events, I’ve been thinking even more about love.

 I realized recently that I’ve spent a long time hating myself.
 I’ve hated my tender heart, I’ve hated my body and the weight I’ve struggled with since I started having children almost 18 years ago, I’ve hated how easily I cry, I’ve hated my lack of self-control in so many areas, and the list goes on.
 I can’t tell you how many times I’ve looked my face in the mirror and told myself ugly, hateful things because I felt I deserved it.
 If I exercised, I would think those horrible things to myself out of frustration that I ever let my body get this out of control.
-I just have been truly disgusted and so I punished myself with hate.
+I just have been truly disgusted with myself, and so I punished myself with hate.

 Well, several days ago, I suddenly had an epiphany.
 I’ve battled my weight for a long time.
 I’ve also battled many emotional issues for a long time.
 While I have continued to try to fight against these issues, I’ve tried using the same methods and with the same self-loathing I have always had.
 What’s that saying about insanity…trying the same way over and over again while expecting different results?
 That’s what I have been doing.
 I have decided that no matter what is going on with my family, no matter what man I do or don’t have in my life, and no matter how my body looks, I need to love myself anyway.
 No matter what, I am deserving of self-love.
 So now, as I do my daily squats, I’m telling myself in my head, “Look at you go!
 One.
 Good job getting active!
 Two.
 You are beautiful!
 Three.
 You deserve love!
 Four.
 Look at you empowering yourself!
 Five. . .”
 You get the idea.